Our current research is centered on the regulation of cellular expression, structure, function and evolution of eukaryotic transporters.

 c) study the role of transporters in fungal pathogenicity and use in silico modeling of specific purine transporters for rational antifungal drug design.

-- Our favorite molecule is the UapA uric acid-xanthine/H+ symporter, which is the prototype and founding member of an important and ubiquitous transporter family, called Nucleobase Ascorbate Transporters (NAT).
-Interestingly, mammalian NATs transport either L-ascorbic acid (SVCT1 and SVCT2) or nucleobases (rSNBT17), and thus how NAT specificity has shifted, in the course of evolution, from nucleobases to L-ascorbic acid is a major actual research issue of the lab.
+- We study many transporters, but our favorite molecule is the UapA uric acid-xanthine/H+ symporter, which is the prototype and founding member of an important and ubiquitous transporter family, called Nucleobase Ascorbate Transporters (NAT).

 Upper panel: Crystal structure of UapA dimer.
 Middle panel: Functional analysis of UapA mutants supporting functional dimerization.